KULT-NTNU/ZEN-PhD-Course/README.md

 ## The winner is...

-The international interdisciplinary panel needs a little more time because of the extraordinarily high quality of the project propsal.
+The international interdisciplinary panel has decided that everyone is a winner.
+Congratulations and best of luck for the future!

 ## Doodle has spoken: